Loading...

 "Thank you for taking the time to contact TomTom Customer Support.
 My name is Amanda and we are always happy to help.
 I understand that you would like to know if US photo enforced locations database is available for developers.
 We understand your concern, please be assured I will do my best to answer your query.
 I would like to inform you that, US photo enforced locations database is currently unavailable for US developers.
 I regret for the inconvenience caused.
 We value your suggestions for improvements to our products and services.
 Suggestions are gathered and organized to understand the areas our customers are most interested in enhancing.
 Our Product Managers review all feedback to determine future enhancements and products.
 Many of our current products and updates offer features based on customer suggestions.
 We certainly value our esteemed customers like you."

-Garmin Red Light Camera Database is Crap
+Trinity Red Light Camera Database Questions

-I am continually amazed how companies who sell radar detectors and our red light camera database competitors claim to have a more comprehensive database than we do.
+I am continually amazed at how companies who sell radar detectors and our red light camera database competitors claim to have a more comprehensive database than we do.
 PhotoEnforced.com was the first US company to start sourcing this data back in 2000 and our next competitor did not come onto the market until 2005.
 How do they do it?
 Well, they copied our free database online and started adding to it and selling it as their own proprietary database.
 Simply ask the next time you want to license Trinity's database when they got started collecting the data and how they did it.
 You probably won't get a straight answer because they will never admit that they stole information from PhotoEnforced.com.
-Photoenforced.com has 7,000 - 8,000 locations in our database as of today and its growing everyday.
+Photoenforced.com has 7,000 - 8,000 locations in our database as of today and it's growing every day.
 We also have removed hundreds of locations from our database that are inactive or not accurate.
-What other competitor can claim they have a comparable database that is free?
+What another competitor can claim they have a comparable database that is free?

-I have asked several of these companies including to do a public "bake off" comparing the number of locations in their database.
-Still no one wants to compete with crowdsourcing or user generated content because our competitors say they get too many false positives.
+I have asked several of these companies including to do a public "bake-off" comparing the number of locations in their database.
+Still, no one wants to compete with crowdsourcing or user generated content because our competitors say they get too many false positives.
 Here is what Trinity claims on their web site.
 Trinity is more accurate and complete than other databases because our team gathers more data than anyone else, to give you the most detailed alerts on the market.
 In addition to the camera locations themselves, we plot:

 • the camera type